-At Christmas dinner, the bird — or beast — usually takes center stage.
-But you can easily create a meat-free feast sure to please your guests — or simply include a meat-free entree so your vegetarian and vegan guests aren’t relegated to just enjoying your side dishes.
-Experiment with seasonal produce and rich-tasting ingredients, like nuts, for hearty meat-free alternatives to traditional holiday recipes.
+At Thanksgiving dinner, the bird — or beast — usually takes center stage.
+But you can easily create a meat-free Thanksgiving feast sure to please your guests — or simply include a meat-free entree so your vegetarian and vegan guests aren’t relegated to just enjoying your side dishes.
+Experiment with seasonal produce and rich-tasting ingredients, like nuts, for hearty meat-free alternatives to traditional Thanksgiving recipes.

 Fix Meat-Free Stuffing

-Going meat-free doesn't mean you need to miss out on traditional dishes, like stuffing.
-Simply omit the meat from your favourite recipe and substitute with a spiced vegan sausage — look for spicy Italian or apple and sage varieties for autumn-appropriate flavour.
+Going meat-free doesn't mean you need to miss out on traditional Thanksgiving dishes, like stuffing.
+Simply omit the meat from your favorite recipe and substitute with a spiced vegan sausage — look for spicy Italian or apple and sage varieties for fall-appropriate flavor.

-If you'd prefer to avoid faux meat products, add savoury flavours to your stuffing by using shiitake mushrooms.
+If you'd prefer to avoid faux meat products, add savory flavors to your stuffing by using shiitake mushrooms.
 The mushrooms are high in "umami" flavor, so your stuffing will have the richness of meat — minus any actual meat.
 Bake your stuffing in acorn squash halves for a satisfying and filling meat-free entree.

 Try Mini Pot Pies

-Pot pie is comforting, filling and rich — everything you want for a delicious holiday dinner.
-And while most pot pies contain chicken or meat, you can easily make hearty pot pies using vegetables and mushroom gravy for a meat-free option.
-Use your Vitamix machine to make delicious pastry crust and fill each pot pie with cubed butternut squash, chopped chard or kale, carrots, celery, onions, and red or cannellini beans.
+Pot pie is comforting, filling and rich — everything you want for a delicious Thanksgiving dinner.
+And while most pot pies contain chicken or meat, you can easily make hearty pot pies using vegetables and mushroom gravy for a meat-free Thanksgiving option.
+Use your Vitamix machine to make delicious pastry crust and fill each pot pie with cubed butternut squash, chopped chard or dinosaur kale, carrots, celery, onions, and red or white beans.
 Any assortment of vegetables works for pot pie.
-Choose the best-looking produce at your farmer's market for a locally sourced pot pie that's bursting with flavour.
+Choose the best-looking produce at your farmer's market for a locally sourced pot pie that's bursting with flavor.